Beware of EDealMe – It’s A Scam

 ILikeDeal.Shop – SamOJoy.com – GTopStar – Topuest – NoDownRiver – DownSheep – SamORiver – AllPickT – SamOLike

-They’re all scamming online sites under the same roof – and most likely even more out there.
+They’re all scamming online sites under the same roof – and most likely there are even more out there.
 The websites all look quite similar to the simplified, slap together design of EDealMe.
 Most likely these crooks cast as wide a net as possible by creating as many online stores as they can to try to lure in as many victims as possible and get them to order a product by using a stolen ad on a social media platform, get money sent to them from victims, give victims fake tracking information for a package in order to not raise suspicions they’ve been scammed as long as possible.

 This was this one persons experience with EDealMe.com that I was told.
 Now here’s at least one review of an online shopping experience out there regarding this website.
 It was upsetting and frustrating for them to realize they fell for one of these online shopping scams.
 They were very anxious to warn others about this, which is how I ended up writing about it here.